-(gg) "State Outside Litigation Counsel" means Kellogg, Hansen, Todd, Figel & Frederick P.L.L.C.; Drake Martin Law Firm, LLC; Harrison Rivard Duncan & Buzzett, Chartered; Newsome Melton, P.A.; and Curry Law Group, P.A.

-(hh) "State-Subdivision Agreement" means a separate agreement among Plaintiff and all Participating Subdivisions providing for an allocation of, among other things, the Settlement Payment (defined below).
-The State-Subdivision Agreement is attached hereto as Exhibit I.

-(ii) "Subdivision" means (1) any General Purpose Government entity (including, but not limited to, a municipality, county, county subdivision, city, town, township, parish, village, borough, gore or any other entities that provide municipal-type government), School District, or Special District within a State, and (2) any other subdivision or subdivision official or sub-entity of or located within a State (whether political, geographical or otherwise, whether functioning or non-functioning, regardless of population overlap, and including, but not limited to, nonfunctioning governmental units and public institutions) that has filed or could file a lawsuit that includes a Released Claim against a Releasee in a direct, parens patriae, or any other capacity.
-"General Purpose Government," "School District," and "Special District" shall correspond to the "five basic types of local governments" recognized by the U.S. Census Bureau and match the 2017 list of Governmental Units.
-The three (3) General Purpose Governments are county, municipal, and township governments; the two (2) special purpose governments are School Districts and Special Districts.
-"Fire District," "Health District," "Hospital District," and "Library District" shall correspond to categories of Special Districts recognized by the U.S. Census Bureau.
+- 38. "State Outside Litigation Counsel" means Kellogg, Hansen, Todd, Figel & Frederick P.L.L.C.; Drake Martin Law Firm, LLC; Harrison Rivard Duncan & Buzzett, Chartered; Newsome Melton, P.A.; and Curry Law Group, P.A. - 39.
+"State-Subdivision Agreement" means a separate agreement among Plaintiff and all Participating Subdivisions providing for an allocation of, among other things, the Remediation Payment (defined below).
+The State-Subdivision Agreement is attached hereto as Exhibit I. - 40.
+"Subdivision" means (1) any General Purpose Government entity (including, but not limited to, a municipality, county, county subdivision, city, town, township, parish, village, borough, gore or any other entities that provide municipal-type government), (2) School Districts or Special Districts within the State (collectively, "Special Purpose Government Entities"), and (3) any other Subdivision or Subdivision official or sub-entity of or located within a State (whether political, geographical or otherwise, whether functioning or non-functioning, regardless of population overlap, and including, but not limited to, nonfunctioning governmental units and public institutions) that has filed or could file a lawsuit that includes a Released Claim against a Releasee in a direct, parens patriae, or any other capacity.
+"General Purpose Government," "School District," and "Special District" shall mean and correspond to the "five basic types of local governments" recognized by the U.S. Census Bureau and match the 2017 list of Governmental Units.
+The three (3) General Purpose Governments are county, municipal (which include cities and towns), and township governments; and the two (2) Special Purpose Government Entities are School Districts and Special Districts.
+"Fire District," "Health District," "Hospital District," and "Library District" shall mean and correspond to categories of Special

+Districts recognized by the U.S. Census Bureau.
 References to a State's Subdivisions or to a Subdivision "in," "of," or "within" a State include Subdivisions located within the State even if they are not formally or legally a sub-entity of the State.